 Why is my dog breathing fast?

-In order to be able to spot abnormal breathing, we need to understand what a healthy respiratory (breathing) rate for a dog is.
+To be able to spot abnormal breathing, we need to understand what a healthy respiratory (breathing) rate for a dog is.
 An average healthy pet should take between 15 to 35 breaths per minute when resting.
 (Of course, while exercising, your pooch will naturally breathe faster).

 Anything above 40 breaths per minute while your dog is at rest, is considered abnormal and worth investigating.